Customer Support Guide for Airties Wi-Fi

 • Additional devices that have been added to a mesh network will need to be added again after a reset.
 Only devices that came in the same home pack will recognize each other with factory settings.

-More information: Restore factory settings on Airties
+More information: Reset Airties devices to factory settings

 If you have EyeSaaS: Check the network topology and see how many devices are present.